 Review of Balcones Country Club Course

-The Balcones Course is one of two courses that are part of Balcones Country Club.
-The Balcones Course is semi private and open to the public after 11:00 and the Spicewood Course is private.
-The Balcones Course was built in 1958 and has the traditional look and feel of most courses built in that era - rather straight Bermuda fairways, some side by side holes, short (Balcones is 6360 from the tips), and not a lot of unique or challenging holes - all of which makes for an easy, relaxing, and enjoyable round where you can typically score very well.
+The private Balcones Course is part of Balcones Country Club and it was built in 1958 and has the traditional look and feel of most courses built in that era - rather straight Bermuda fairways, some side by side holes, short (Balcones is 6360 from the tips), and not a lot of unique or challenging holes - all of which makes for an easy, relaxing, and enjoyable round where you can typically score very well.

 The front fairways are flat, straight, and lined by trees or some houses on each side.
 From the tee box you can see what you're up against and in most cases the fairways are wide enough to let 'er rip and there are only a couple of fairway bunkers to contend with.
 When we played the rough was cut very short and it was easy to recover from the rough or from under the trees.